 (14) “Trenchless excavation”, horizontal excavation parallel to the surface of the earth which does not use trenching or vertical digging as the primary means of excavation, including but not limited to directional boring, tunneling, or augering;

-(15) "Underground facility", any item of personal property which shall be buried or placed below ground for use in connection with the storage or conveyance of water, storm drainage, sewage, telecommunications service, cable television service, electricity, oil, gas, hazardous liquids or other substances, and shall include but not be limited to pipes, sewers, conduits, cables, valves, lines, wires, manholes, attachments, or appurtenances, and those portions of pylons or other supports below ground that are within any public or private street, road or alley, right-of-way dedicated to the public use or utility easement of record, or prescriptive easement.
+(15) “Underground facility”, any item of personal property which shall be buried or placed below ground for use in connection with the storage or conveyance of water, storm drainage, sewage, telecommunications service, cable television service, electricity, oil, gas, hazardous liquids or other substances, and shall include but not be limited to pipes, sewers, conduits, cables, valves, vaults, lines, wires, manholes, attachments, or appurtenances, and those portions of pylons or other supports below ground that are within any public or private street, road or alley, right-of-way dedicated to the public use or utility easement of record, or prescriptive easement.
 If gas distribution lines or electric lines, telecommunications facilities, cable television facilities, water service lines, water system, storm drainage or sewer system lines, other than those used for vehicular traffic control, lighting of streets and highways and communications for emergency response, are located on private property and are owned solely by the owner or owners of such private property, such lines or facilities receiving service shall not be considered underground facilities for purposes of this chapter, except at locations where they cross or lie within an easement or right-of-way dedicated to public use or owned by a person other than the owner of the private property.
 Water and sanitary sewer lines providing service to private property that are owned solely by the owner of such property shall not be considered underground facilities at any location.
-Water, storm drainage, cross road drainage, or sewer lines owned by the state highways and transportation commission shall not be considered underground facilities at any location.
-For railroads regulated by the Federal Railroad Administration, "underground facility" as used in sections 319.015 to 319.050 shall not include any excavating done by a railroad when such excavating is done entirely on land which the railroad owns or on which the railroad operates, or in the event of emergency, on adjacent land;
+A structure that transports only storm water drainage under roadways, driveways, or railways shall not be considered an underground facility;

-(16) "Underground facility owner", any person who owns or operates underground facilities as defined by this section;
+(16) “Underground facility owner”, any person who owns or operates underground facilities;

-(17) "Working day", every day, except Saturday, Sunday or a legally declared local, state or federal holiday.
+(17) “Working day”, every day, except Saturday, Sunday or a legally declared state or federal holiday.

 Notification centers, participation requirements and eligibility--names of owners and operators made available, when.

-319.022.
+319.022 .
 1. Any person, except a railroad regulated by the Federal Railroad Administration, who installs or otherwise owns or operates an underground facility shall become a participant in a notification center upon first acquiring or owning or operating such underground facility.
-Except as provided in section 319.016, all owners and operators of underground facilities within the state shall maintain participation in a notification center.
+All underground facility owners within the state shall maintain participation in a notification center for the duration of owning and operating such underground facility.
+Such notification center shall be governed by a board of directors elected by the membership and composed of representatives from the general membership group.

-5. Excavators shall be informed of the availability of the list of notification center participants required in subsection 3 of this section in the manner provided for in section 319.024.
+3. Excavators shall be informed of the availability of the list of notification center participants.

 Public notice of excavations, duties of owner and operator.